Other Retirement Options & Considerations

 Your Retirement Benefit Payment

 Your SBCERA retirement benefit will be paid once a month on the last business day of the month.
-You may not receive your first benefit payment for one to two months after your retirement.
+You may not receive your first benefit payment for several weeks after your retirement.
 However, your first benefit payment will be prorated based on your effective date of retirement.

 At retirement, you will be required to sign up for direct deposit and designate where your benefit payment should be deposited.
 This information can be updated at any time during retirement.